We caregivers want to offer compassionate care, but sometimes we don’t know how.

 This course is designed for:

-MSC GRADUATES who are caregivers in any capacity: parents, counselors, teachers, clinicians, children of aging parents, chaplains.
-This work also support to those who do advocacy work for the environment, animals, and more.
+Caregivers in any capacity: parents, counselors, teachers, clinicians, children of aging parents, chaplains.
+This class also supports those who do advocacy work for the environment, animals, and more.
 This course pre-supposes an understanding and personal practice of self-compassion, though we will continue to explore and cultivate our own inner compassion throughout the course.

 Foundations and Intro